 POS SAF Processing

 Simplify can be configured to support SAF (Store and Forward) processing for timed-out (offline) transactions.
 Depending on configuration, SAF processing will be performed by either the POS or Simplify:

 POS SAF – Simplify sends a response that allows the transaction to be locally approved or declined by the POS (Stand-in process).
 If approved, the POS forwards (i.e. resubmits) the transaction (through Simplify or directly to Fusebox) for host approval.
-POS SAF is described below.
+Described below.

 On-Device SAF (version 28 and above) – Simplify performs Stand-in and other SAF processing.
-On-Device SAF is described separately.
+See under On-Device SAF.

 A transaction is considered to have timed out when either of the following occurs: